-At the Law Office of Jacob Rigney, we pride ourselves on making complicated legal situations simple.
+At Rigney Law LLC, we pride ourselves on making complicated legal situations simple.
 As evidence, we present another episode of our one-sentence case law review.
 We read an entire legal opinion and boil it down to one sentence for you.
 Today’s musical accompaniment is here.

 Citizens Action Coalition v.
 Koch (13 pages)